'Not really nervous': Billionaire Bezos girds for inaugural space flight

 Bezos did a round of televised interviews ahead of the launch, set for around 8 a.m.
 CDT (1300 GMT) from Blue Origin’s Launch Site One facility some 20 miles (32 km) outside the rural Texas town of Van Horn.

-"People keep asking if I'm nervous.
-I'm not really nervous, I'm excited.
-I'm curious.
-I want to know what we're going to learn," Bezos, founder of Amazon.com Inc (AMZN.O), told the "CBS This Morning" program.
+“People keep asking if I’m nervous.
+I’m not really nervous, I’m excited.
+I’m curious.
+I want to know what we’re going to learn,” Bezos, founder of Amazon.com Inc, told the “CBS This Morning” program.

 “We’ve been training.
 This vehicle is ready.
 This crew is ready.
 This team is amazing,” Bezos said.
 “We just feel really good about it.”

-Bezos and his brother Mark Bezos will be joined in the all-civilian crew by 82-year-old pioneering female aviator Wally Funk and 18-year-old Oliver Daemen, a recent high school graduate set to attend the University of Utrecht in the Netherlands to study physics and innovation management in September.
+Bezos and his brother Mark Bezos will be joined in the all-civilian crew by 82-year-old pioneering female aviator Wally Funk and 18-year-old Oliver Daemen here, a recent high school graduate set to attend the University of Utrecht in the Netherlands to study physics and innovation management in September.

 Daemen is the company’s first paying customer.
 His father heads investment management firm Somerset Capital Partners.